ElizabethGLiz/ClimateChangeAnalysis/README.md

  - By comparing the raw data points (markers) for each latitude band, I  analyzed the variability in temperatures within and between the Northern Extratropics, Southern Extratropics, and Tropics.
 Variations in temperature can be influenced by factors such as geography, ocean currents, atmospheric circulation patterns, and land use.

- - By comparing the temperature trend across land and ocean observed with other climate indicators, such as sea ice extent, greenhouse gas concentrations, or global temperature anomalies, I  gained a comprehensive understanding of climate dynamics and variability
+ - By comparing the temperature trend across land and ocean observed with other climate indicators, such as sea ice extent, greenhouse gas concentrations, or global temperature anomalies, I  gained a comprehensive understanding of climate dynamics and variability.

  The following visualizations are provided: